perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 # What does a Ke$ha song and this exploit have in common?
 A good hook

-Because we are given the libc that is running on the server, we know we know the offset of the free hook from the base of libc.
-But we don't know what address the libc base address will be during execution because of [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization).
-So we need to leak an address in libc.
+Because we are given the libc version running on the server, we know the offset of the free hook from the base of libc.
+But we don't know what the libc base address will be during execution because of [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization).
+So we need to leak an address in libc during runtime.

 Luckily we can find libc by overwriting the lyrics pointers in a song struct.
 When we call `play_song` for that song, if the lyrics pointer is not null it will print out whatever it's pointing at.
 If we point it at the GOT, it will point out an address in libc.
-We know where the GOT because it's at a fixed address as the binary doesn't have PIE enabled, and the GOT contains function pointers to libc.
+We know where the GOT is because it's at a fixed address as the binary doesn't have PIE enabled, and the GOT contains function pointers to libc.
 All we need to get is any address in libc to figure out the base address.

 There's obviously only one GOT entry worth using, `.got:strtok_ptr` which is at `0x403fc8`.
-So when we point song #1 at an address in song #2, we choose the lyrics pointer and overwrite it with this address.
-Then we continue overwriting to set the file descriptors of song #3 and song #4 to 0.
+So when we point song #1 at the address of the lyrics pointer in song #2 and overwrite it with this address.
+Then we continue overwriting song #3 and song #4 to set their file descriptors to 0.

 ```python
 play_song("1")